nick-enoent/sosdb-grafana/README.md

 ### Search API
 These template variables can be defined in the dashboard settings under "variables".
 Example request
-        The first parameter in teh target is the desired data
+        The first parameter in the target is the desired data
                 SCHEMA:
                         Syntax: query=schema&container=<cont_name>
                 INDEX: